 It’s important to mention that within the Dotcom Monitor platform there is a feature that a user can watch the actual URL loading video in the browser window (shown below).

 Performance and speed of a web site plays a tremendous role.
 If your website isn’t fast enough, the user will not wait for it to finish loading.
 A fast website increases conversion rates and leads you to perform well on search engines.
 To understand the speed of your website, waterfall diagrams are used.
 Waterfall charts help you to identify the problem source and are a great way to diagnose what’s slowing down your web pages.

 In a waterfall chart by looking a size of a file which is more than 1MB may cause your site to slow down.
-With the help of the timeline in the waterfall chart, the user is able to discover the different phrases of resource loading and understand which phrases slow their website down.
-Some of the phrases are presented below:
+With the help of the timeline in the waterfall chart, the user is able to discover the different phases of resource loading and understand which phases slow their website down.
+Some of the phases are presented below: